The Master List

 Remember, the list isn’t written in stone!
 You can change anything on it at any time.
 And honestly, when you’re doing these lists, it’s often most useful to write the first ten films and books that come to mind.
 Doing it fast and without thinking about it too consciously might show you something you never realized about what you’re writing.

-Do your list, and share it in the comments if you feel like it!
+Share it in the comments if you feel like it or would like some feedback!

 - Alex